 Rappahannock County Dragonfly Count Data

-We also participate in two nation-wide counts, North American Butterfly Association butterfly count that’s held every July, and a Christmas Bird Count every December.
+We also coordinate volunteers to participate in two two nation-wide counts, the North American Butterfly Association butterfly count in July and the Audubon Christmas Bird Count in December.
+You can find those counts on our calendar here (you can use the Program Type drop-down menu and filter by Community science).
 We will be posting the data from these counts soon!

 iNaturalist Biodiversity Inventory Project